 A VA loan is one of the most widely used benefits available to veterans and service members.
 However, just because it’s popular doesn’t mean many service members understand how this exclusive benefit works.
 I’ve assembled some of the most frequently asked questions about VA loans to help you understand your benefits.

 What is the advantage of a VA loan?

 The biggest advantage is most likely the ability for veterans and service members to purchase a home with no money down.
 Additionally, there is never any monthly private mortgage insurance (PMI).
 VA loans are easier to qualify for than conventional loans and interest rates are generally lower as well.
+If you ever want to convert your home equity into cash, you can borrow up to the full appraised value of your home.
+This could make it easier for you to accomplish your financial, homeownership and personal goals.
 A VA loan is a great benefit to have.

 Do disability benefits affect my eligibility to receive a VA loan?

 If you are a disabled veteran, there is no reason why you should not be eligible for a VA loan.
 In fact, if you are disabled, you are entitled to even more benefits.
 Veterans receiving benefits for service-connected disabilities, spouses of veterans who died in service or from service-related disabilities, and veterans entitled to receive service-connected disability compensation are not required to pay the VA funding fee.

 Can I have a co-borrower who is not a veteran on my loan?

 Yes.
 Sometimes it helps to use both your’s and your co-borrower’s credit and income to help you qualify for the maximum required loan amount.
 But keep in mind, if your co-borrower isn’t a spouse or another veteran, the guaranty only applies to the veteran’s stake – roughly half – of the loan.
 Which means the VA guaranty will only be around 12.5% of the loan instead of the usual 25%.